Frequently Asked Questions

 WHAT IS HENNA?

-Henna, also commonly referred to as mehndi, is a paste prepared from a plant and used to dye skin, hair, nails, and fabrics in different regions such as the Arabian Peninsula, Indian subcontinet, North Africa and more.
+Henna, also called as mehndi, is a paste prepared from a plant and used to dye skin, hair, nails, and fabrics in different regions such as the Arabian Peninsula, Indian subcontinet, North Africa and more.

 WHAT IS HENNA USED FOR?